 Prey Drive Triggers

 While we like to think of dogs as cuddle buddies for curling up in front of the fire while binge-watching TV—and many are regarded as closer to us than our actual human family members—the truth is that down underneath all that fur is just an animal.
 And animals have animal instincts, some of which are triggered automatically.
 For runners, joggers, and bikers who have been chased or even attacked by a dog while out in the park or on the sidewalk, the cause is the dog’s animalistic prey drive.
 Dogs in the wild would have to chase down their prey before it got away, and seeing someone running or a bike whizzing by quickly can trigger that instinct, according to renowned animal trainer Cesar Milan.

 Dogs actually become conditioned to this behavior.
 Initially, the dog just barks at the jogger; this is his way of defending his territory from the encroaching threat.
 In essence, the dog is warning “Stay away.”
 When the jogger keeps on running, this reinforces the dog—he believes he is the reason that the jogger kept on running.
 Over time, this same response will cause dogs to become even bolder, and they may begin to rush toward or chase the jogger.
 If the excitement becomes overwhelming, the dog may attack the jogger.

 What Can You Do To Protect Yourself?

 As soon as possible following a dog bite attack, contact our law firm to discuss your case.
-In California, dog owners are held strictly liable for the injuries their dogs cause, provided you did not provoke the dog.
-Set up your case consultation with our compassionate dog bite attorney now.
+In California, dog owners are held strictly liable for the injuries their dog causes, provided you did not provoke the dog.
+Set up your case consultation with our compassionate dog bite lawyer now.